Samkit02/timesheet/README.md

 3. Commit your changes (git commit -m 'Add YourFeature')
 4. Push to your fork (git push origin feature/YourFeature)
 5. Open a Pull Request detailing your improvements

-## Questions or feedback?
-- Reach out at fkbhimani@gmail.com